Over the last 20 years, ladders have gone through some major transformations.

 Starting off with painting 8 and 9-foot walls, using the multi-ladder as a sturdy a-frame is perfect for cutting in ceilings.

-On higher vaulted walls, you can use the multi-ladder as either an a-frame on 10-12 foot walls or extension ladder on even higher walls.
+On higher vaulted walls, you can use the multi-ladder as either an a-frame on 10-12 foot walls or an extension ladder on even higher walls.

 Where the multi-ladder really shines though is when painting stairwells.
 By setting up the ladder in the a-frame position and extending one set of legs down further than the other, you can easily and safely paint nearly any stairwell.